username2077/Sodium-Programming-Language/README.md

 <br>
 or friend on discord Valcan#1407 / irony#0572

-# Running The Code
+# Running The Code (In Python)
+1. Open terminal
-You type `python sodium.py file_name` in the windows cmd.
-Then You press enter.
+2. You type `python sodium.py file_name`.
+3. Then You press enter.
-Your code _should_ run.
-(It depends)
+4. Your code _should_ run.

+# Running The Code (In C)
+1. Compile srcc/sodium.c
+2.
+3.
+4.

 # Introducing The Concept of Instruction Oriented Programming
 Instruction-oriented programming is a new programming concept which is a little bit similar to the historical significant programming concept, functional programming.
 The basic concept of instruction oriented programming is simple: